sairis-ai/help-center/docs/Administration/AI-Management/Blueprints/blueprint-settings.md

    - Comprehensive explanation of the Blueprint's purpose
    - Helps users understand when to use this Blueprint
    - Appears in the Blueprint selection interface
-   - Should explain capabilities and limitations
+   - Should explain the capabilities and limitations

 ### Topic and Tags